Ellis (1797 ship): Career

-5th enslaving voyage (1804–1805): Captain John Roach sailed from Liverpool on 1 September 1804.
+5th voyage transporting enslaved people (1804–1805): Captain John Roach sailed from Liverpool on 1 September 1804.
+In 1804, 147 vessels sailed from English ports, bound for the trade in enslaved people; 126 of these vessels sailed from Liverpool.

 Ellis acquired captives in West Africa and arrived at Suriname on 22 February 1805 with 303 captives.
 She sailed from Demerara on 19 June and arrived back at Liverpool on 23 July.
 She had left with 32 crew members and she had suffered seven crew deaths on her voyage.

 Fate

 Ellis was sold to new owners c.1805.
 Captain William Browne acquired a letter of marque on 6 March 1806.
 Captain Brown sailed from Liverpool on 24 March.
 On 23 April Ellis was lost while going from Gorée to Rio Pongos.

 In 1806, 33 British enslaving vessels were lost.
 Five were lost on the coast of Africa.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.